-- The QX60 HYBRID contains a conventional lead-acid 12-volt battery. - The 12-volt battery is located in the front of the vehicle on the left side of the engine compartment. - The 12-volt battery is charged by the high voltage battery through the DC/DC converter.
+- The Q50 HYBRID contains a conventional lead-acid 12-volt battery. - The 12-volt battery is located in the trunk, on the left side, concealed by a trim cover (A). - The 12-volt battery is charged by the high-voltage battery through the DC/DC converter.

-2-1.2 High Voltage Battery
+2-1.2 High-voltage Battery

-- The QX60 HYBRID contains a high voltage battery. - The high voltage battery is mounted in the cargo area under the 3rd row seating, enclosed in a metal case and concealed by trim cover. - The high voltage battery stores approximately 144 volts DC. - A vent hose is provided to exhaust gasses outside the vehicle if necessary.
+- The Q50 HYBRID contains a high-voltage battery. - The high-voltage battery is mounted in the trunk area behind the rear seat, enclosed in a metal case and concealed by trim cover. - The high-voltage battery stores energy at approximately 346 - 400 volts DC. - A vent hose is provided to exhaust gasses outside the vehicle if necessary. - An air vent (A) is located on the rear left hand lower C-pillar trim for battery cooling.

-The high voltage battery supplies power to the following:
+The high-voltage battery supplies power to the following:

-- High voltage harnesses
+- High-voltage harnesses

 - DC/DC converter

 - Traction motor inverter

 - Traction motor

+- Electric air conditioner compressor

-2-2 High Voltage-Related and 12-Volt-Related Component Locations and Descriptions
+2-2 High-voltage-Related and 12-Volt-Related Component Locations and Descriptions

-Components with white number in black background are high voltage components.
+Components with white number in black background are high-voltage components.